naomi-rc/lighthouselabs-coding-challenge/November2019/README.md

 Complete the function chooseStations(stations) that takes in an array of possible voting stations, and then only returns the names of the stations that are appropriate.
 Your function will receive an array of stations, where each station itself is an array with a name, a capacity, and a venue type.
 In order for a station to be deemed appropriate, it must have a capacity of at least 20, and be a school or community centre.

+## Challenge #6 - Turn Out For What
+Phew, with our help the city staff were able to select the voting stations on time and the election went off without a hitch!
+Now that the votes have been cast, the Election staff needs to verify the votes by matching each voter's signature to their voter ID.
+### Instructions
+Complete the function voterTurnout(), that will take in two arrays.
+The first array is a list of voter ids, and the second array is a list of voter signatures, which correspond to the voter ids.
+Our task here is to first check that each array have the same number of items and then confirm that each of the voter ids matches the corresponding voter signature.
+If the arrays do not contain the same number of items, then we know something is amiss and our function should return false.
+If they contain the same number of elements, then we should proceed to check if the two arrays are identical, meaning they contain the same names in the same order.
+If they are, our function should return "All clear, we can count the votes!", if they are not it should return "FRAUD!".